Middle Popo Agie River: History

-The Crow Tribe's Apsalooke Place Names Database at Little Bighorn College, which was created by Crow linguists and historians, records the name of the river as Poppootcháashe, an onomatopoeia meaning "plopping river" which describes the sound the river makes when it passes into the sinkhole in Sinks Canyon.
+The Crow Tribe's Apsalooke Place Names Database at Little Bighorn College, which was created by Crow linguists and historians, records the name of the river as "Poppootcháashe", an onomatopoeia meaning "plopping river" which describes the sound the river makes when it passes into the sinkhole in Sinks Canyon.

 Areas along the river were more extensively explored and documented during the Jones Expedition of 1873.
-The expedition's report describes geology along the river with detailed documentation of everything from Native American petroglyphs to early white settlements.
+The expedition's report describes geology along the river, with detailed documentation of everything from Native American petroglyphs to early white settlements.
 The report describes the area near the river as having rich soil with good potential for irrigation and a mild climate.

-Modern History
+Modern history

 The river's flow and surrounding geological makeup have been studied for decades.
-By the early 20th Century, numerous minerals and other potential resources had been identified to possibly be developed.
-Everything from Limestone and Marble mining to hydroelectric power potential had been studied along the river.
+By the early 20th century, numerous minerals and other potential resources had been identified to possibly be developed.
+Everything from limestone and marble mining to hydroelectric power potential had been studied along the river.

 Pollution

-In April 2019, the Wyoming Department of Environmental Quality filed a notice of violation with Maverik Inc due to a gasoline leak on the river.
+In April 2019, the Wyoming Department of Environmental Quality filed a notice of violation with Maverick Inc due to a gasoline leak on the river.
 The department conducted tests and reviewed documents after it received reports of gasoline leaking into the river near a Maverick gas station on Main Street in Lander.
 The department concluded the leak was from an overfilled underground gasoline storage tank.

-Popular Culture
+Popular culture

 The Sinks of the Popo Agie figure into the climax of James Galvin's 2000 novel Fencing the Sky.